Exr0nProjects/learn_cpp/problems/contests/dated/2020_07_07/timing_log.md

 I think the test taking strategy during this test was decent, although I wish I was able to spend less time on reading the problems at the beginning.
 I probably should've switched to stringstream earlier for #3, and I would've if I had known how much easier it would be.
 Otherwise, I just did problems in order of difficulty to get as many points as possible.
 I didn't run out of time, instead I couldn't figure out how to debug 3 and solve 5 at the end.

 ### Action item
 Look into triangulation, practice using stringstream.
-Fix problems 3 and 5.
+Fix problem 5.